varunkhurana07/varunkhurana07.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Why does one advertisement go viral while another fails, despite being objectively more 'aesthetically beautiful'?
+*Why does one advertisement go viral while another fails, despite being objectively more 'aesthetically beautiful'?*
 I build AI systems that **predict, optimize, and explain human behavior**, bridging large language models, natural language processing, computer vision and behavioral science to help machines understand not just what people see, but what makes them engage.

-I am a Research Associate (Level 2) at Adobe Systems, working in the [Media and Data Science Research (MDSR) Lab](https://adobe.mdsr.live/) on human behavior modeling using multimodal AI.
+I am a Research Associate at Adobe Systems, working in the [Media and Data Science Research (MDSR) Lab](https://adobe.mdsr.live/) on human behavior modeling using multimodal AI.
 My research spans three connected thrusts: (i) predicting engagement and attention signals from human interactions with content, (ii) optimizing generative models for behavioral objectives, and (iii) explaining behavioral drivers with interpretable features.
 At Adobe, I work with [Yaman Kumar Singla](https://sites.google.com/view/yaman-kumar/) and [Balaji Krishnamurthy](https://scholar.google.com/citations?user=n8iUBg8AAAAJ&hl=en).

 I have published at top-tier conferences including **ICLR, EACL, NAACL, and WACV**, and have filed multiple patents for my work.
 My work on [EngageNet](https://openreview.net/forum?id=TmCcNuo03f) (ICLR 2025) demonstrates how vision-language models can predict and optimize content for viewer engagement, addressing a critical gap: generative models optimize for aesthetic quality, not audience response.